deberdeev/deberdeev/README.md

 Developer of artificial intelligence neural networks
 ----------------------------------------------------

-I am studying to be a developer of artificial intelligence neural networks.
-I am also undergoing training in the Python programming language.
-Since 2022, I have experience working in the field of information technology as a business analystt.
+**about me**

+Previously, I worked in the banking sector in the sales department of banking products.
+Since 2022, I have been working as a business analyst in the IT department.
+Currently, I am studying to become a neural network and Python developer.
+You can check out my projects below

 * 🌍 I'm based in In Russia
 * ✉️ You can contact me at [deberdeevtn@gmail.com](mailto:deberdeevtn@gmail.com).